 - medications to help control muscle movements and reduce pain

 - therapy to improve speech, muscle movements, and quality of life

 - nutritional assistance to cope with swallowing and eating difficulties

-In some patients, a bone marrow or cord blood transplant may be effective for slowing the progression of the disease.
-When successful, the healthy cells received in the transplant can make the arylsulfatase A that the body was missing.
-Though this procedure will not reverse damage already done by the disease, it can stop future damage to the nervous system and prevent mental disability for some patients.
-This is most effective as an early intervention in patients who show few or no symptoms.
+In some people, a bone marrow or cord blood transplant may be effective in slowing the progression of the disease.
+When successful, the healthy cells received in the transplant can make the ARSA that the body was missing.
+Though this procedure will not reverse damage already done by the disease, it can stop future damage to the nervous system and prevent mental disability for some people.
+This is most effective as an early intervention in people who show few or no symptoms.

 As with any medical procedure, there are risks associated with bone marrow transplant.
 Risks associated with bone marrow transplant can be severe.
 The most common risks are graft-versus-host disease (GvHD) and rejection of the transplanted cells.

 In some people, the newly transplanted cells recognize their cells as invaders and try to attack them.
 GvHD may cause: